0xln/Type-on-Strap/_posts/2019-09-28-try-hack-me-crack-the-hash-writeup.md

 | 3200|bcrypt $2*$, Blowfish (Unix)|$2a$05$LhayLxezLhK1LhWvKxCyLOj0j1u.Kj0jZ0pEmm134uzrQlFvQJLF6 |

-Judging by the length and construction it looks like a suitable fit candidate, so we will instruct MDXfind to use the bcrypt algo only.
-This can be achieved by place ``^`` and``$`` around the algo.
+Judging by the length and construction it looks like a suitable candidate, so we will instruct MDXfind to use the bcrypt algo only.
+This can be achieved by placing ``^`` and``$`` around the algo.

 ```
 cat mixedhashes.list | ./mdxfind.osx -h '^bcrypt$' -h rockyou.txt | ./mdsplit.osx mixedhashes.list